dqops/dqo/docs/data-sources/db2.md

 ---
-title: How to activate data observability for IBM DB2
+title: How to set up data quality and data observability for IBM DB2
 ---
-# How to activate data observability for IBM DB2
+# How to set up data quality and data observability for IBM DB2
-Read this guide to learn how to connect DQOps to IBM DB2 from the UI, command-line interface, or directly in YAML files, and activate monitoring.
+Learn how to connect DQOps to IBM Db2 database from the UI or command-line interface and activate data quality and data observability.

 ## Overview